TiagoSRodrigues/Cypto_History/README.md

 ## Files:
 ### import_data_functions.py
-> functions to get the information from website's api
+-> Functions to get the information from website's api

 ### get_all_price_history.py
-Automatically get all the past history from all coins
+-> Automatically get all the past history from all coins

 ### update_database.py
-Checks the last day in the database and if is older then a day gets the new information
+-> Checks the last day in the database and if is older then a day gets the new information

 ### ETL.py